-- Options Risk.
-There are risks associated with the sale and purchase of call and put options.
-As a seller (writer) of a put option, the Fund will tend to lose money if the value of the referece index or security falls below the strike price.
-As the seller (writer) of a call option, the Fund may experience lower returns if the value of the reference index or security rises above the strike price. - Put Option Risk.
-Options may be subject to volatile swings in price influenced by changes in the value of the underlying instrument.
-Although the Fund collects premiums on the options it writes, the Fund's risk of loss if its options expire in-the-money (i.e., the Fund, as the seller of puts, owes the buyer of the puts) may outweigh the gains to the Fund from the receipt of such options premiums.
+- Options Risk: There are risks associated with the sale and purchase of call and put options.
+As a seller (writer)of a put option, the Fund will tend to lose money if the value of the underlying security falls below a specified price.
+As the seller (writer) of a call option, the Fund may experience lower returns if the value of the underlying security rises above a specified price. - O Put Option Risk: Options may be subject to volatile swings in price influenced by changes in the value of the underlying instrument.
+Although the Fund collects premiums on the options it writes, the Fund's risk of loss if its options expire in-the-money (i.e., the Fund, as the seller of puts, owes the buyer of the puts) may outweigh the gains to the Fund from the receipt of such option premiums.
 The potential return to the Fund is limited to the amount of option premiums it receives; however, the Fund can potentially lose up to the entire strike price of each option it sells.
 The puts sold by the Fund may not perfectly correlate with the returns of their underlying stocks.